pietheinstrengholt/rssmonster/README.md

 #### Todo

 * Fill entry-toolbar on right-column with favicon, feedname, etc.
-* Cleanup JS
+* Cleanup JS, CSS
 * Cosmetic: When moving feeds between categories, change the count for the category
-* Add Mark as read, unread buttons
+* Add Mark as read, unread buttons when selecting article
-* Welcome screen when database is empty
+* Show a welcome screen when the database is empty
-* Cleanup CSS, more efficient
 * Drag and drop on Tablet?
+* Settings page
+* Improve Smartphone usability by navigating to feed categories

 #### Credits